-The Hisense U8H supports a variable refresh rate (VRR), and it's compatible with most sources that support VRR.
-Unfortunately, it doesn't work well with NVIDIA graphics cards, as it doesn't prevent tearing when using the G-SYNC Compatible mode on NVIDIA cards.
+The Hisense U8H supports a variable refresh rate (VRR), and it's compatible with all sources that support VRR.

 The Hisense U8H has superb low input lag, resulting in a responsive gaming or desktop experience.
 It's a bit higher than the best TVs on the market, like the LG C2 OLED, but it's not a significant difference.

 The Hisense U8H can take full advantage of the PS5.
 It's compatible with all supported features of the PS5, including variable refresh rate support and 1440p support.
-Sadly, 4k @ 120Hz isn't displayed properly, as it's a bit blurry, but Hisense has confirmed that this is a bug, and it'll be fixed.
 There's also noticeable banding and posterization in gradients, but we don't know if there are any plans to fix this.